 1. Think Beyond PowerPoint Templates

 PowerPoint is the most common place to search for a presentation template.
 Yet it would be reasonable to consider other tool options.
-PowerPoint is far too overused, you will hardly find any innovative up-to-date ideas.
+PowerPoint is far too overused; you will hardly find any innovative up-to-date ideas.
+For example, if your site is WP-based, you can use a WordPress tables plugin to create dynamic tables and charts

-If you want to discover some new trendy options, take a look at Master Bundles suggestions.
+If you want to discover some new trendy options, take a look at DesignCuts they have some great bundles and deals.

 2. Balance the Design